MSh4de/MWork/README.md

 }
 ```

-The EventContainer allows you to pass variables dynamically. \
+The ParameterContainer allows you to pass variables dynamically. \
 An example of how to add/retrieve variables.
 ```java
 ParameterContainer parameterContainer = ParameterContainer.of()